jasiimwe/Lot-size-calculator/README.md

 # Lot-size-calculator
-mobile app(android) to calculate lot size when trading USD pairs
+mobile app(android) to calculate lot size when trading USD pairs in forex trading